smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 ## Update Summary
 **Changes Made**
-- Updated worker initialization to use LoggerFactory from @repo/logs package for enhanced structured logging
+- Updated worker initialization to use LoggerFactory from @repo/logs package for enhanced structured logging across all components
-- Integrated new logging system with OTLP export capabilities and batch processing
+- Integrated new logging system with OTLP export capabilities and batch processing in archival services
+- Added detection and handling of internal secret exposure within worker process
 - Updated documentation to reflect the new LoggerFactory-based logging architecture
-- Added new section on enhanced structured logging implementation
+- Added new section on internal secret detection and handling
-- Updated architecture overview and component analysis to reflect logging changes
+- Updated architecture overview and component analysis to reflect logging changes in archival services
-- Enhanced troubleshooting guide with logging-specific issues
+- Enhanced troubleshooting guide with logging-specific issues and secret detection scenarios
 - Removed outdated references to ConsoleLogger in documentation
 - Updated diagram sources to reflect actual code changes